 The first step to take before renting out your property is to check its present condition.
 You can do so personally, or hire the services of a licensed home inspector to inspect the home professionally.
 He or she should be able to tell you the things that are working well, and those that need to be repaired or replaced.

 Be sure to make the necessary changes required to make your home look well maintained and functional.
 This may be anything from replacing leaking roofs, repairing faulty hot water heaters, fixing broken windows, or painting the walls.
+If you notice any issues with the roof, contact these roofers and have them take a look.
+They will be able to provide you with an estimate on any repairs that need to be done.
 It is also crucial to remove your personal belongings from the property and do a thorough cleaning to make the place look more appealing to potential tenants.
 Don’t forget to spruce the outdoors as well to boost your property’s curb appeal.

 After ensuring that your house is in good condition for occupation, conduct proper research to help you know how similar houses in your area are charged.
 You can do so by checking the rental signs in your neighborhood, as well as checking online sources and newspapers.
 Make sure the price you set is competitive bearing in mind the kind of house you have, its present condition, and the amount charged for similar houses in your neighborhood.
 Remember that a price that’s too high can drive away prospective clients who want cheaper options.
 A lower rental price, on the other hand, will make you lose a lot of money in the long run.